This event is over.

 Built around the natural calendar, the Solstice Speaker Series is a four-part series sponsored by SGI.
 It provides an opportunity to reflect on the emotion and changes that happens each season.
 Topics are current, thought provoking, and designed to create active participation towards Truth and Reconciliation.

-The evening will include a drum group and dance performance.
 Tea and bannock will be served.